vijaysm-git/springboot-api-custodian/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-3. Push your Changes (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
-4. Open a Pull Request
+5. Open a Pull Request

 ---